 Last date and timestamp when the Redistribution Ratio data were loaded into the data warehouse need to be displayed on the top when the end user selects the Redistribution Ratio subject area.

-BI should establish join keys to standard out of the box AP Payment and Vendor data.

 End user should be able to query Redistribution Ratio data from inception to date.
 No filtering on BI side should be done.

 Adhoc analyses created by end user should execute in optimal manner.
 Results should retrieve within 20 minutes time frame as long as some key prompt values are entered.

 Most frequently used and primarily used prompts / parameter would be Expense Center Parent i.e AOR, period name etc

-AOR security needs to be implemented.
-Data need to be secured by expense center parent /child hierarchy values configured at the source system.
-RPD should be designed to read the profiles and limit the data to the respective user according to the rules defined in EBS.
+The subject area must be restricted to only allow access for administrators and those with the role “Cigna Pre-Allocated Expense Analyst”

+The Ratio column will have a default aggregation of SUM.

+Since some records have are only unique by the Record ID, users will need to add that in cases it is relevant to see individual ratios.

 This section of the Requirements Specification describes the general factors that affect the product and its requirements.
 This section does not state specific requirements.
 Instead, it provides a background for those requirements, which are defined in detail in Section 3, and makes them easier to understand.
 Include such items as product perspective, product functions, user characteristics, constraints, assumptions and dependencies, and requirements subsets.

 Design / Approach